Siph0n2709/Credit-Risk-Prediction-ML/README.md

         2.  `02_Data_Preprocessing.ipynb`
         3.  `03_Model_Training_and_Evaluation.ipynb`

 Thanks for checking out the project!
-Feel free to connect or reach out if you have questions.
+Feel free to connect or reach out if you have questions